 However surprisingly little attention has been paid to their food.

 At least, that was the case until 2009, when the original Polpo opened in Soho, courtesy of Hipster-chic restaurant pioneer Russell Norman.
-Now, there’s a fledgling empire of Venetian tapas spots spread across London, Brighton and Bristol – and they’ve even picked up the Michelin Guide’s Pip Gourmand for the last six years running.
+Now, there’s a fledgling empire of Venetian tapas spots spread across London – and they’ve even picked up the Michelin Guide’s Bib Gourmand for the last six years running.

-The industrial interior of the original branch itself replicates that of the traditional wine bars that can be found dotted around Venice; brick walls, unassuming furniture, and bare-bulb lighting match the simplicity of the menu.
-And on that menu you’ll find,
+The rustic interiors of the original branch replicate those of the traditional wine bars that can be found dotted around Venice; brick walls, unassuming furniture, and bare-bulb lighting match the simplicity of the menu.
+And on that menu you’ll find…

-Split into neat little sections of neat little dishes, Polpo Soho offers a concise selection of small dishes – ranging from wild boar and mushroom pizzette, to beef shin ragu on fresh rigatoni, to stuffed fried olives, and chilli & crab linguine.
+Split into neat little sections of neat little dishes, Polpo Soho offers a concise selection of small plates – ranging from wild boar and mushroom pizzette, to beef shin ragu on fresh rigatoni, to stuffed fried olives, and chilli & crab linguine.
 And that’s just the savoury stuff.

 The “Sweet Things” section of the menu includes Aperol sorbet, chocolate salami, and ricotta doughnuts with cinnamon sugar.
 All of this is paired with –

-Italian restaurateurs would be hounded out of town if they didn’t have a comprehensive menu of wines, spritzes and cocktails – and seeing as this one is still here – it’s fair to assume they have enough on offer to appease the masses.
+Italian restaurateurs would be hounded out of town if they didn’t have a comprehensive menu of wines, spritzes and cocktails – and seeing as this one is still here, it’s safe to assume they have enough on offer to appease the masses.

 However, Polpo Soho has a little something extra for the cocktail connoisseur.
 Hidden down in the basement is The Campari Bar; an intimate space where cocktails can be sipped whilst sampling various small plates of cicchetti (bar snacks/side dishes).